photo credit: OrphanBarrel.com

 The taste is not pleasant, but the finish is a redeeming quality.
 It lasts and mellows into potpourri and butter.

 Hyped up bourbon turns me off, building my expectation for something that doesn’t stand up to it.
 I can think of better bourbons to spend $75 on.
 I give Barterhouse a C.

 Find out how we grade bourbons.
 You might have a different opinion, but I don’t think its worth the $20 a pour at my favorite bar, nor do I think I would buy another bottle.
 This bourbon has its following.
 I will stick with my EC12.

 If you enjoyed this article, keep the conversation going!
-Leave your own bourbon reviews and tell us what you think by clicking the button below.
+Tell us what you think.
+Vote using the stars or leave a comment.